Microsoft-Web/WebCampTrainingKit/HOL/BringingTogetherOneAspNet/HOL.md

 You will now define a **Person** class, which will be the model used by the scaffolding process to create the MVC controller and the views.
 You will start by creating a **Person** model class, and the CRUD operations in the controller will be automatically created using scaffolding features.

-1. Open **Visual Studio Express 2013 for Web** and the **MyHybridSite.sln** solution located in the **Source/Ex2-MvcScaffolding/Begin** folder.
+1. Open **Visual Studio Community 2013** and the **MyHybridSite.sln** solution located in the **Source/Ex2-MvcScaffolding/Begin** folder.
 Alternatively, you can continue with the solution that you obtained in the previous exercise.

 1. In **Solution Explorer**, right-click the **Models** folder of the **MyHybridSite** project and select **Add | Class...**.